What is designation, and where do I find out more about designation for T-STEM or ECHS?

 Why should we be interested in STEM education?

-STEM education is inherently grounded in scientific inquiry which is a fundamental skill needed for problem solving and the development of higher order thinking skills.
+STEM education is inherently grounded in scientific inquiry, which is a fundamental skill needed for problem solving and the development of higher-order thinking skills.
 Also, STEM education is the doorway to economic opportunity.
-A recent study from Georgetown Center on Education and the Workforce found that traditional STEM jobs have grown faster than job growth overall for decades, and this trend will continue at least through 2018.
+A recent study from the Georgetown Center on Education and the Workforce found that traditional STEM jobs have grown faster than job growth overall for decades, and this trend will continue at least through 2018.

 What is the T-STEM Academy Design Blueprint?

 The T-STEM Academy Design Blueprint is intended to serve as a road map for benchmarks, program requirements, and indicators to facilitate individual STEM Academy growth.
 The Blueprint provides resources such as benchmarks, program requirements, and key elements for success, and artifacts allowing campuses to see their status along the rubric continuum.

 What can I learn from the T-STEM Blueprint?

 In addition to being a roadmap for T-STEM Academies, the Blueprint contains helpful information for all schools that are trying to increase rigor and college readiness.
 The Blueprint provides guidance on how to develop partnerships with local businesses and colleges in order to increase student's exposure to college and career rigor.
 The Blueprint also contains guidelines and examples of Project-Based Learning (PBL), which builds student's problem-solving and higher-order thinking skills (both of which are necessary for our increasingly competitive global economy).

 What is an MOU, and why does a T-STEM campus need it?